lucasjoliveau/doc/en/applications/websites/ecommerce/ecommerce_management/performance.md

 # Performance monitoring

-Odoo integrates a variety of tools to analyze and improve the performance of your eCommerce website.
+Konvergo ERP integrates a variety of tools to analyze and improve the performance of your eCommerce website.

 ## Data monitoring